diempi/docs/docs/src/glossary.md

 - **Gateway**: a node operating on the Arweave network that provides services for reading from, writing to, and indexing the data stored on the permaweb.
 Sometimes referred to as “permaweb nodes”.

-- **Gateway Address Registry (GAR)**: a decentralized directory maintained in the AR.IO SmartWeave Contract.
+- **Gateway Address Registry (GAR)**: a decentralized directory maintained in the AR.IO smart contract.
 It serves as the authoritative list of all registered gateways on the AR.IO Network.
 The registry provides detailed metadata about each gateway to facilitate discovery, health monitoring, and data sharing among permaweb apps and users.
 The GAR is designed to be easily queryable, sortable, and filterable by end users and clients, allowing for tailored selections based on various criteria to meet specific use cases.

 - **Indexing**: The act of organizing transaction data tags into queryable databases.